Microsoft Corp. v European Commission: Significance

 The decision highlighted that tying in this particular case would result in foreclosing the competition in this market.
 There was evidence that even though the other media players were rated higher in quality, WMP's usage increased due to the tying process.
 The commission ordered that Microsoft should sell in Europe a full functioning version of Windows without WMP.
 It also asked Microsoft to refrain from promoting WMP over competitors through Windows or providing selective access to Windows APIs.
 Microsoft was also restricted from giving discounts to customers who were buying the operating system together with WMP, which would restrict the user's choice to select the version without the player, and the unbundled version had to have similar performance with the bundled version.
-Richard Whish in his textbook goes on to say that the way in which Article 102 has been construed, has led academic commentators to compare it with ordoliberalism, which is capable of having negative effects on the competition process, but disagrees by stating that at the heart of Article 102, the main objectives of EU commission are competition, efficiency, and welfare.
+Richard Whish in his textbook goes on to say that the way in which Article 102 has been construed, has led academic commentators to compare it with ordoliberalism, which is capable of having negative effects on the competition process, but disagrees by stating that at the heart of Article 102, the main objectives of the EU Commission are competition, efficiency, and welfare.

 On 17 September 2007, Microsoft lost their appeal against the European Commission's case.
 The €497 million fine was upheld, as were the requirements regarding server interoperability information and bundling of Media Player.
-In addition, Microsoft has to pay 80% of the legal costs of the commission, while the commission has to pay 20% of the legal costs of Microsoft.
+In addition, Microsoft has to pay 80% of the legal costs of the Commission, while the commission has to pay 20% of the legal costs of Microsoft.
 However, the appeal court rejected the Commission ruling that an independent monitoring trustee should have unlimited access to internal company organization in the future.
 On 22 October 2007, Microsoft announced that it would comply and not appeal the decision any more, and Microsoft did not appeal within the required two months as of 17 November 2007.

 Microsoft announced that it will demand 0.4% of the revenue (rather than 5.95%) in patent-licensing royalties, only from commercial vendors of interoperable software and promised not to seek patent royalties from individual open source developers.
 The interoperability information alone is available for a one-time fee of €10,000 (US$15,992).